when is not a good time to visit New Orleans?

 We vow to make a Mardi Gras trip at some point in the near future, but in the meantime, we hereby reveal other hits (and a few misses) that are bound to make your NOLA experience a more memorable one:

 DO visit during October.
 Our first trip together in 2003 culminated on Oktoberfest weekend at the beginning of the month, when temperatures were still cozy enough to walk around freely in shorts and a T-shirt.
-In 2012, we returned for Halloween week, and had the best time ever!
+In 2012 and 2017, we returned for Halloween week, and had the best time ever!
 While other cities like Los Angeles, San Francisco and New York offer large costumed street fairs, none of them do it with as much piquancy as New Orleans.
 Sure, you’re bound to see a bunch of guys walking around sans pants, but you can see that anywhere!
 What makes Halloween in New Orleans so special are the impromptu big band parades and cumulative drumming circles that erupt in street intersections when you least expect them!

 We loved the rowdy dance party over in the Marigny that damaged more than a few cars by the end of the evening, yet still cite the poignant memorial service over at Voodoo Authentica as our favorite memory from the trip.
 Where else but in New Orleans can you so effortlessly touch down on, and be welcomed into, a world that you never thought you’d cross paths with?

 DON’T visit in the summer... unless you like taking three showers a day.
 Set of Drifter Brady’s very first impression of New Orleans (all the way back in 1992) came via a hot and sticky week in August.
 Rumors suggest he even signed a pact to never again return to the pungent humidity present during this time.
+Still, your Set of Drifters are intrigued by Southern Decadence in early September, and will likely return, braving the heat to, uh, sample other forms of heat.

 DO visit around the holidays.
 Just as in the weeks leading up to Halloween, New Orleans explodes in decorative finery during late November all the way through New Years.
 We think Christmastime in New Orleans is just as charming as it is in New York, and with such superb shopping found throughout the Quarter (see “goodies”), you may just end up impressing your friends and family with unique finds they can’t get anywhere else!